ni/nimi-python/docs/niswitch/attributes.rst

 .. py:attribute:: scan_advanced_output

-    This attribute specifies the method you want to use to notify another  instrument that all signals going through the switch device have settled  following the processing of one entry in the scan list.
+    This property specifies the method you want to use to notify another  instrument that all signals going through the switch device have settled  following the processing of one entry in the scan list.

     The following table lists the characteristics of this property.